Russian conquest of Central Asia: Advance from the northeast

 The eastern end of the Kazakh steppe was called Semirechye by the Russians.
 South of this, along the modern Kyrgyz border, the Tien Shan mountains extend about 400 mi to the west.
 Water coming down from the mountains provides irrigation for a line of towns and supports a natural caravan route.
 South of this mountain projection is the densely populated Ferghana Valley ruled by the Khanate of Kokand.
 South of Ferghana is the Turkestan Range and then the land the ancients called Bactria.
 West of the northern range is the great city of Tashkent and west of the southern range is Tamerlane's old capital Samarkand.

-In 1847 Kopal was founded southeast of Lake Balkash.
+In 1847, Kopal was founded southeast of Lake Balkash.
 In 1852 Russia crossed the Ili River and met Kazakh resistance and next year destroyed the Kazakh fort of Tuchubek.
-In 1854 they founded Fort Vernoye (Almaty) within sight of the mountains.
+In 1854, they founded Fort Vernoye (Almaty) within sight of the mountains.
 Vernoye is about 500 mi south of the Siberian Line.
 Eight years later, in 1862, Russia took Tokmak (Tokmok) and Pishpek (Bishkek).
 Russia placed a force at the Kastek pass to block a counterattack from Kokand.
 The Kokandis used a different pass, attacked an intermediate post, Kolpakovsky rushed from Kastek and completely defeated a much larger army.
-In 1864 Chernayev took command of the east, led 2500 men from Siberia, and captured Aulie-Ata (Taraz).
+In 1864, Chernayev took command of the east, led 2500 men from Siberia, and captured Aulie-Ata (Taraz).
 Russia was now near the west end of the mountain range and about halfway between Vernoye and Ak-Mechet.

-In 1851 Russia and China signed the Treaty of Kulja to regulate trade along what was becoming a new border.
-In 1864 they signed the Treaty of Tarbagatai which approximately established the current Chinese-Kazakh border.
+In 1851, Russia and China signed the Treaty of Kulja to regulate trade along what was becoming a new border.
+In 1864, they signed the Treaty of Tarbagatai which approximately established the current Chinese-Kazakh border.
 The Chinese thereby renounced any claims to the Kazakh steppe, to the extent that they had any.

 Advance up the Syr Darya

+The ruins of Yany-Kurgan - captured and destroyed by Alexander Debu in September, 1861.
+This photo was taken by Mikhail Terentyev between 1871 and 1872.

 Meanwhile, Russia was advancing southeast up the Syr Darya from Ak-Mechet.
+In 1859, Dzhulek was taken from Kokand.
+In 1861, a Russian fort was built at Dzhulek.
+In September 1861, Alexander Debu led an army from Fort Dzhulek to Yany-Kurgan (present day Zhanakorgan).
+Following a quick siege, Debu captured and destroyed Yany-Kurgan.
+The destruction of Yany-Kurgan deprived the Kokand of a strategic lodgement in the region.
+The small, but significant, siege opened a pathway for the Russians to launch more campaigns and capture more cities.

-In 1859, Julek was taken from Kokand.
-In 1861 a Russian fort was built at Julek and Yani Kurgan (Zhanakorgan) 50 mi upriver was taken.
-In 1862 Chernyaev reconnoitered the river as far as Hazrat-i-Turkestan and captured the small oasis of Suzak about 65 mi east of the river.
+In 1862, Chernyaev reconnoitered the river as far as Hazrat-i-Turkestan and captured the small oasis of Suzak about 65 mi east of the river.
 In June 1864 Veryovkin took Hazrat-i-Turkestan from Kokand.
 He hastened surrender by bombarding the famous mausoleum.
 Two Russian columns met in the 150 mi gap between Hazrat and Aulie-Ata, thereby completing the Syr-Darya Line.